microsoft/Data-Science-For-Beginners/1-Introduction/01-defining-data-science/README.md

 </dd>
 <dt>Training predictive model</dt>
 <dd>
-Because the ultimate goal of data science is to be able to take decisions based on data, we may want to use the techniques of [Machine Learning](http://github.com/microsoft/ml-for-beginners) to build predictive model that will be able to solve our problem.
+Because the ultimate goal of data science is to be able to take decisions based on data, we may want to use the techniques of <a href="http://github.com/microsoft/ml-for-beginners">Machine Learning</a> to build predictive model that will be able to solve our problem.
 </dd>
 </dl>